 Traditional incandescent lights: These Christmas tree lights, which come in a variety of sizes and colors, are the most popular type of tree lights.
 They warm up the branches of a real tree, which will release the scent of pine into the room.

-LED Lights: These Christmas tree lights are newer than the traditional incandescent lights and don't produce heat.
-They're typically more expensive, but are flameproof and fireproof and completely safe to put on your tree.
+LED lights: These Christmas tree lights are newer than the traditional incandescent lights and don't produce heat.
+They're typically more expensive, but they are flameproof, fireproof, and completely safe to put on your tree.

 Globe lights: These Christmas tree lights are round and come in many sizes.
 They look like balls of color on the tree, and while they have a softer glow than mini lights, the light they produce covers a larger area on the tree.